 1. Install SQLite support:

-2. Configure the database in app.py
+pip install flask_sqlalchemy2.
+Configure the database in app.py:

 from flask import Flask